 Once the frame is done, the mabati is then fixed on it to form the walls and the roof.
 Spacing for doors and windows are usually left open and are later filled with hinged doors attached to the frame.
 Services such as electricity and water are brought inside using pipes.
 In typical practice, no further insulation is provided.
 The roof – roofing sheets are usually located high, around 3 metres to reduce the heat felt from the radiating metal.
 Some people may choose to paint the outside a bright colour to reduce heat transmission though this is common.

 How much does this go for?
 The going rate for this type of construction is about Kshs 6,000 per square metre.
 Most informal builders claim to be able to build this from between Kshs.
 70,000 – 85000 for a 12 by 12 single unit.
 A family home, with 3 bedrooms will cost about Kshs.
 600,000 to construct.
 Note that this rate is just for labour and materials and does not take into account the project management of the units.
 Insulation, ceilings and fancy roofing will cost you more than this.
 Difficult foundations may also increase the cost.
+Some of these costs may vary due to the changing economic times.

 Read more to get information about alternative types of construction available in Kenya.
 Are you building in black cotton?
 Learn how to do it here.
 Are you looking for affordable two bedroom designs you can build for less than 1.5M?